Posted on 2.7.12 by Mark Deverell

 Once you move away from that, tricky disputes are likely to arise regarding what comprises the contract.
 It is amazing how quickly good-will and mutual understanding evaporate once hard cash and points of principle are ‘on the line’.

-There has been much focus on how adjudicators are going to unpick conflicting accounts of side-agreements and orally agreed variations.
+There has been much focus on how adjudicators are going to unpick conflicting accounts of side-agreements and orally agreed on variations.
 That is right and proper as the forensic approach required to handle, present and evaluate such evidence may not come naturally to parties to the adjudication process.
 Don’t forget, lawyers have a role to play here!

 The most recent example was examined last month in Merit Process Engineering and Balfour Beatty Engineering Services.
-In the first instance, the parties agreed a letter of intent which allowed Merit to get on with certain works on agreed terms.
+In the first instance, the parties agreed on a letter of intent which allowed Merit to get on with certain works on agreed terms.
 In the meantime, the parties intended to enter into a formal agreement governing the whole of the works.
-Upon reviewing the evidence, the Judge concluded that progress of negotiations was such that the parties had agreed everything save for price.
-The parties agreed that the contract sum was to be £1.6M and that the only difference between the parties related to whether the contract sum was inclusive or exclusive of main contractors discount (at 2.5%, essentially the parties were £40k apart).
+Upon reviewing the evidence, the Judge concluded that the progress of negotiations was such that the parties had agreed on everything saves for price.
+The parties agreed that the contract sum was to be £1.6M and that the only difference between the parties related to whether the contract sum was inclusive or exclusive of the main contractors discount (at 2.5%, essentially the parties were £40k apart).
 The Judge held that price was an essential term that cannot be regarded as either de minimis or otherwise non-essential and so no formal contract was held to have been concluded.

 In the above case, the consequence of failing to conclude negotiations was fairly clear.
 The work carried out was governed by the letter of intent.
 However, what about situations where there is no letter of intent?